davidaquilue/neuroblocks/Readme.md

 - `pipelines`:
 - `feature_extraction`:
 - `plotting`:
+- `atlasses`: Contains a series of atlases images for different useful parcellations that we will use throughout our work

 ### tests
 The `studies` folder contains a set of subfolders, each of them containing the scripts used to compute and analyze results in different studies.

-### atlasses
+### Included atlasses
-Contains a series of atlases images for different useful parcellations that we will use throughout our work

 Currently implemented parcellations are the following:
 - SchaeferN (N=100, 200, 400, 1000)